-The following table presents all the expression operators in order of precedence from highest to lowest, as derived from the Modelica grammar in appendix B. All operators are binary except the postfix operators and those shown as unary together with expr, the conditional operator, the array construction operator $\{\ \}$ and concatenation operator $[\ ]$ , and the array range constructor which is either binary or ternary.
-Operators with the same precedence occur at the same line of the table:
+The following table presents all the expression operators in order of precedence.

+Table 3.1: Operators in order of precedence from highest to lowest, as derived from the Modelica grammar in appendix B. All operators are binary except the postfix operators and those shown as unary together with expr, the conditional operator, the array construction operator { } and concatenation operator [], and the array range constructor which is either binary or ternary.
+Operators with the same precedence occur at the same table row.